-Every so often, I get emails from readers who has given real estate investing a shot (perhaps they tried a direct mail campaign or two and sent out a handful of offers), and they give me an earful about their disappointment because nobody has responded to them with:
+Every so often, I get emails from readers who have given real estate investing a shot (perhaps they tried a direct mail campaign or two and sent out a handful of offers), and they give me an earful about their disappointment because nobody has responded to them with,

 “YES!
 TAKE MY PROPERTY!
 IT'S YOURS!”

-In a lot of scenarios, this actually did turn out to be true, but these results didn’t necessarily happen on the first try, and there were a lot of things I had to do right in order to get to this end result.
-Even so, I understand the frustration some people feel when their desired result doesn’t materialize right away.
+In many scenarios, this turned out to be true, but these results didn't necessarily happen on the first try, and there were a lot of things I had to do right to get to this result.
+Even so, I understand some people's frustration when their desired result doesn't materialize immediately.
 I really do!

-Everybody always talks about the importance of being patient and persistent, but what are you supposed to do when you truly feel like you’ve done everything right and it STILL isn’t working out?
+Everybody always talks about the importance of being patient and persistent, but what are you supposed to do when you truly feel like you've done everything right and it STILL isn't working?
 What then??

-If you’re dealing with this right now (and the dreaded self-doubt that comes with the package), there are a few important points I want you to keep in mind:
+If you're dealing with this right now (and the dreaded self-doubt that comes with the territory), there are a few important points I want you to keep in mind.

 1. Don't Expect to Hit the Jackpot Every Time.

-Obviously, we’re all in this business because we want to make some serious coin from buying and selling real estate.
+We're all in this business because we want to make some serious coin buying and selling real estate.

 Will you hit the jackpot eventually?
 Absolutely.
-But let’s not forget that you’re also going to hear the word “No” a lot.
+But let's not forget that you'll also hear the word “No” a lot.

-Remember, if you’re following this business model to a T, the offers you send out are going to be laughable, all the time, every time.
-Your offers NEED to be consistently low like this, because if you compromise on this model at any point, you’re eventually going to pay a lot more than you need to (and it will happen by a long shot).
+Remember, if you follow this business model to a T, your offers will be laughably low every time.
+Your offers NEED to be consistently low like this because if you compromise on this model at any point, you'll eventually pay more than you need to.

-If you take a sample of the general population, most of the people you encounter are going fit into the “normal” category.
+If you take a sample of the general population, most people you encounter will fit into the “normal” category.
 These people can usually be described as follows:

-- They know their property has real value (and it’s a lot more than what you’re offering).
+- They know their property has real value (and it's much more than what you're offering).

-- They don’t hate their property (i.e. – it hasn’t yet become a major nuisance for them yet).
+- They don't hate their property (i.e. – it hasn't yet become a major nuisance for them).

-- They aren’t on the brink of financial disaster (i.e. – they know how to plan ahead).
+- They aren't on the brink of financial disaster (i.e. – they know how to plan).

 - They care enough to hold out for the right opportunity (and yours isn't it).

-As we’ll talk about in the next point below, we generally try to AVOID these types of “normal” people as much as possible.
-We aren’t looking for “normal” sellers, we’re looking for motivated sellers – but even so, you will still inevitably run across a number of normal folks like this.
-Some of them will laugh at your offers, some will act offended, some will ignore you, and some will just flat-out say “No”.
+As we'll talk about in the next point below, we generally try to AVOID these “normal” people as much as possible.
+We aren't looking for “normal” sellers; we're looking for motivated sellers – but even so, you will still inevitably run across several normal folks like this.
+Some will laugh at your offers, some will act offended, some will ignore you, and some will just flat-out say “No.”

-2. Make Sure You’re Getting The Right Lists From The Right Sources
+2. Get the Right Lists From the Right Sources

-Remember, we’re looking for are motivated sellers – people who are perfectly happy with selling their property for next-to-nothing and I’ll tell you right now, you aren’t going to find these people if you’re just taking a random sample of the general population!
+Remember, we're looking for motivated sellers – people who are perfectly happy with selling their property for next-to-nothing, and I'll tell you right now, you aren't going to find these people if you're just taking a random sample of the general population!

-Trust me – if you want your offers to be accepted, there is a very specific demographic of people you need to be talking to and it is infinitely important that you’re dealing with people who have needs and desires that are in alignment with yours.
+Trust me – if you want your offers to be accepted, there is a very specific demographic of people you need to be talking to.
+It is very important that you deal with people with needs and desires that align with yours.

-Without the ability to get in contact with the right people from the start, I guarantee you, it will take 10x longer (and that’s a conservative estimate) to find the folks you’ll actually end up doing business with.
+Without the ability to contact the right people from the start, I guarantee you, it will take 10x longer (and that's a conservative estimate) to find the folks you'll end up doing business with.

 3. Think Critically About the Offers You're Sending